Uberspace/lab/source/guide_olivetin.rst

 Updates
 =======

-Periodically check the releases page_ to learn about new versions.
+Periodically check the latest release_ page to learn about new versions.

 To update OliveTin, stop the daemon: